 Primary Risk: Higher complexity in setup and management (though decreasing with Serverless) and a steeper learning curve for business users.

 Increasingly, large enterprises are adopting a hybrid strategy.
 They use Databricks for heavy data engineering and model training (the “Factory”) and Snowflake for serving data to business users and analysts (the “Showroom”).
+With the advent of open formats like Iceberg and Delta Lake, this hybrid model is becoming easier to maintain.

 | Dimension | Snowflake | Databricks |